jonaprieto/specs/src/architecture/layers/resources.md

 - Updating the Controller list, when the most downstream Controller is offline or defected.

 > TODO: Revise and concretise this section.

 ### Transaction Execution Logic
 The TEL contains the machinery to compute candidate (partial) transactions which are then checked against the constraints encoded in the Predicates.
 It is up to the computing parties whether they use the `Executables` from the TEL, unless required by the Predicates, or choose other ways of coming up with transactions.
 Application Developers are encouraged to Provide a TEL, but it is optional in principle.

 A TEL can contain multiple `Executables`, e.g. for Wallets (shielded and transparent `(p)tx`s), Solvers (shielded and transparent `(p)tx`s) or Execution Engines (transparent `(p)tx`s only), or just a single one.

+> TODO: Specify what exactly no-op's should look like for Wallets, Solvers and EE.
+> TODO: Do we want to pass around the whole TEL through ptxs over txs, or have explicit interfaces to supply single executables?
+If so, where should they get called from?

 ## Relationship between Notes and Resources